-Proprietary systems/assemblies: Assemble, install or fix to substrate in accordance with the current written recommendations and instructions of the manufacturer or supplier.
+Proprietary systems/assemblies: Assemble, install or fix to substrate in accordance with the current printed instructions of the manufacturer or supplier.

 Substitution

 Performance: Equal or greater to that specified.

 Alternatives: If alternatives to the documented products or systems are proposed, submit sufficient information to permit evaluation of the proposed alternatives including: